Adam Worth: Criminal career

 Worth became a bounty jumper, enlisting into various regiments under assumed names, receiving his bounty, and then deserting.
-When the Pinkerton Detective Agency began to track him, like many others using similar methods, he fled from New York City and went to Portsmouth.
+When the Pinkerton Detective Agency began to track him, like many others using similar methods, he fled from New York City and went to Portsmouth, UK.

 After the war, Worth became a pickpocket in New York.
-In time, he founded his own gang of pickpockets, and then began to organize robberies and heists.
+In time, he founded his own gang of pickpockets, and then began to organise robberies and heists.
 When he was caught stealing the cash box of an Adams Express wagon, he was sentenced to three years in Sing Sing prison.
 He soon escaped and resumed his criminal career.

-Worth began to work for the prominent fence and criminal organizer Fredericka "Marm" Mandelbaum.
+Worth began to work for the prominent fence and criminal organiser Fredericka "Marm" Mandelbaum.
 With her help, he expanded into bank and store robberies around 1866 and eventually began to plan his own robberies.
 In 1869, he helped Mandelbaum break safecracker Charley Bullard out of the White Plains Jail, through a tunnel.

-With Bullard, Worth robbed the vault of the Boylston National Bank in Boston on 20 November 1869, again through a tunnel, this time from a neighboring shop.
+With Bullard, Worth robbed the vault of the Boylston National Bank in Boston on 20 November 1869, again through a tunnel, this time from a neighbouring shop.
 The bank alerted the Pinkertons, who tracked the shipment of trunks Worth and Bullard had used to ship the loot to New York.
 Worth decided to move to Europe with Bullard.